huangpufan/spec-kit-design-execute/templates/commands/execute.md

     - List any remaining tasks or follow-ups.

 **IMPORTANT**:
-- This command should ideally be run on a design that has been approved via the `/design` command.
 - Always follow the KISS principle during implementation - simplicity is key.
 - If issues arise during implementation that require design changes, pause and consult with the user rather than making unilateral decisions.
 - If you find yourself implementing something complex when a simpler solution exists, stop and reconsider your approach.